Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 There is a principle in martial arts that when you are on the edge of combat, the most dangerous time is before you have engaged.
 I was taught that the greatest gift is when your opponent touches you, for then you can feel and begin to work with its Energy.

-Yes, the Puppet Leaders inhabiting the Visible Power Structures of South Shores Church and the County were the ones who consciously inflicted the suffering on us and slandered and cheered as we bled out.
+Yes, the Puppet Leaders inhabiting the Visible Power Structures of South Shores Church and the County were the ones who consciously inflicted the suffering on us and slandered and assented as we bled out.
 But what we were actually encountering was the domain-independent spirit puppeting them and a thousand other Visible Power Structures for its own benefit.

 What I mean by [[Domain Independent]] is that there is a common pattern of behavior, manifest in various places, institutions, and contexts around the world, that "possesses" religious, government, academic, and corporate leaders, causing them to behave in a uniform and predictable way.
+If a bunch of people behave in the same antithetical way in a wide variety of contexts, you could characterize what they have in common as something like a spirit that possesses them.

 There is nothing scary or special about the Tyrants possessed and puppeted by this spirit.
-They are weak little pawns who have surrendered their souls to The Dragon in exchange for a little Pyramid to sit at the top of.
+They are weak little pawns who surrender their souls to Darkness in exchange for a little Pyramid in The Village to sit at the top of.

 There is a recurring Vision of a battlefield, in which an endless stream of thousands of little dragons are flowing from the mouth of a Meta Dragon.

 Faced with this situation, what is a Warrior to do?

-If we try to go fight all the little dragons, it is only a matter of time before one of the endless stream destroys us.
+If we try to go fight all the little dragons, it is only a matter of time before one of the endless stream of Existential Threats destroys us.

-The only Way to prevail is to forthrightly confront and overcome the Meta Dragon.
+The only [[Way]] to prevail is to forthrightly confront and overcome the Meta Dragon.

-Mired in a sea of little demons, once must identify, confront, and overcome their source.
+Mired in a sea of little demons, once must identify, confront, and overcome their generative source.

 Once the spirit corrupting our religious and political institutions manifested itself, attacked us, and left us for dead...

 ...it was clearly time to Rise and go to War.

+After all, this is purpose here on Earth, known since waking consciousness.

-If ever I had to look down and see my daughter suffering under the Tyranny and Oppression of The Dragon, I wanted to make damn sure I had died trying to slay it, and wasn't cowering ashamed in some Dark corner.
+If ever I have to look down and see my daughter suffering under the Tyranny and Oppression of The Dragon, I want to make damn sure I died trying to slay it, and wasn't cowering ashamed in some Dark corner of The Village.

-For God's sake, please stand and join me.
+I am heading out Beyond The Boundary to go confront and overcome The Dragon in its lair, liberate the captives it holds, and release the Treasure it guards, which is the Collective Inheritance of humanity.

+We can use it to regenerate and renew the Earth.

+We are all billionaires who could be living in [[Heaven On Earth]], we just don't know it yet, because The Dragon and [[The Giants]] are concealing our Treasure and enslaving us in [[The Caves]].

+I will do this alone or die trying if necessary, but for God's sake and for the sake of your children and every generation of children to come, please stand and join me.

+The Dragon is growing stronger by the day, and the Final Order of Self-Serving Chaos and Tyranny it seeks to establish is almost complete.
 ## IV.
 The Meta Crisis

 ### Awakening to the Dreadful Realization